 Techniques and methods for analyzing the constant flow of information in offline and online networks aiming to identify patterns of information propagation that are of interest to analyst and decision-makers.
 Understand innovation diffusion and information spread through networks.

-The course is intended to provide students with an overview of the different Global Sustainability Strategies, corporate and nonprofit perspectives, legislations, related risks and opportunities.
+The course is intended to provide students with an overview of the different Global Sustainability Strategies, corporate and nonprofit perspectives, legislation, related risks, and opportunities.
 It aims at providing a better understanding of the individual elements and criteria necessary for the development and implementation of comprehensive global sustainability strategies and Reporting addressing the different needs of stakeholders.
-The course takes a strategic perspective to organizations’ Sustainability and the building of competitive advantage in highly competitive environments.
+The course takes a strategic perspective on organizations’ Sustainability and the building of competitive advantage in highly competitive environments.

 7 — Entrepreneurship and Innovation (2 courses)

-Today’s high performing businesses must have the ability of constantly innovating, leveraging creativity and managing technology.
+Today’s high performing businesses must have the ability to constantly innovate, leverage creativity and manage technology.
 The first module of the course provides an introductory overview of what creativity and innovation are, of how creativity and innovation can be managed and enhanced in organizations, and how various tools and methods can be used in order to enhance creativity.
 The second module provides an in-depth analysis of the role of technology as a contemporary strategic imperative and the impact of innovative activities on corporate strategy and especially international strategies.
 Special emphasis is placed on the developments in the internal and external environment of firms, the innovation strategy, the R&D process itself and the management of knowledge workers.
-Overall, the course will help students understand what it is that makes innovative firms different from “ordinary” firms and familiarize them with the contemporary managerial challenges towards the effective leveraging of creativity, innovation and technology.
+Overall, the course will help students understand what it is that makes innovative firms different from “ordinary” firms and familiarize them with the contemporary managerial challenges towards the effective leveraging of creativity, innovation, and technology.